 When Self-Hosted Open-Source OCR Is the Right Call

 Data sovereignty is non-negotiable.
-If your invoices cannot leave your infrastructure under any circumstances, self-hosted is your only option.
-This applies to air-gapped environments, government and defense contractors, and organizations bound by data residency regulations that prohibit transmitting financial documents to external services.
-No managed API, regardless of its compliance certifications, satisfies a hard requirement that data never crosses a network boundary you do not control.
+If invoices cannot leave your infrastructure, self-hosted is your only option.
+That includes air-gapped environments, defense contractors, and data residency rules that prohibit transmitting financial documents to external services.

-You process at extreme volume and have the engineering team to match.
-At 100,000+ pages per month, the per-page economics of a managed API can exceed what you would spend on GPU infrastructure and dedicated engineering time.
-The key qualifier is dedicated engineering time.
-This calculation only works if you already have ML engineers on staff who can own the pipeline long-term, not just stand it up once.
+You process extreme volume and have the engineering team to match.
+At 100,000+ pages per month, managed API fees can exceed infrastructure plus dedicated engineering time.
+The calculation only works if you already have engineers who can own the pipeline long-term.

-Your documents require deep, ongoing customization.
-Some extraction use cases involve highly specialized document types where no general-purpose system performs well out of the box.
-If you need full control over every stage of the pipeline and can invest in continuous template tuning or model fine-tuning, owning the stack gives you that flexibility.
-This is a commitment measured in quarters, not sprints.
+Your documents require deep customization.
+If no general-purpose system performs well and you can invest in continuous template tuning or model fine-tuning, owning the stack gives you control.
+This is a quarters-long commitment, not a sprint task.

 When a Managed Extraction API Is the Better Engineering Choice

 You need production-quality extraction faster than you can build it.
-The gap between "OCR engine installed" and "reliable invoice extraction pipeline in production" is weeks of initial development plus months of edge-case hardening: layout analysis, field mapping, line-item parsing, validation logic, error handling, output formatting.
-A managed API collapses that timeline to a single integration.
-If your roadmap cannot absorb that development and hardening cycle, building from scratch is the wrong trade-off.
+The gap between "OCR engine installed" and production extraction is weeks of development plus months of hardening across layout analysis, field mapping, line-item parsing, validation, error handling, and output formatting.

 Your team cannot absorb ongoing maintenance.
-OCR pipelines are not deploy-and-forget systems.
-They require accuracy monitoring, edge case handling when new invoice formats arrive, model updates, and infrastructure scaling.
-If your team is small or already stretched across other priorities, the maintenance burden alone can make self-hosted extraction a net negative even when the initial build goes smoothly.
+OCR pipelines require accuracy monitoring, exception handling, model updates, and infrastructure scaling.
+If your team is small, maintenance alone can make self-hosted extraction a net negative.

 The Hybrid Approach